 B.P.O.
 Elks Lodge #112: Outside of the large cities, the Elks #112 Lodge boasts the largest membership in Canada and has been in operation in Stavely since 1925.
 Their motto is "Promoting & Supporting Community Needs".
 Visit the Elks page to find out further information and see what programs they offer.

 Independent Order of Odd Fellows: The Independent Order of Odd Fellows Lodge was established in the Town of Stavely in 1907.
-Beaver Lodge #27 meets on the first Thursday of the month at the Stavely Community Hall.
-For further information visit the IOOF website at www.oddfellowsalberta.com.
+Beaver Lodge #27 meets on the first Thursday of the month at the Stavely Community Hall except July and August.
+For further information contact Dale (Friday) Gugala at email@example.com or visit the IOOF website at www.oddfellowsalberta.ca.

 Stavely Golden Age Center: A large facility that caters to the seniors of Stavely and the surrounding area.
 The Center features a pool table, shuffleboard, hosts weekly and monthly programs.
 These programs include bridge, crib, crafts/sewing, shuffleboard, coffee, potluck suppers, monthly birthday parties, etc. For further information please contact the Stavely Golden Age Center at 403-549-3933.